taz1003/Portfolio-Project-1---Talent-Knox/README.md

 ## Features
-Keeping in mind good User Experience Design (UXD), we have created a fully responsive and modern three-page website with excellent accessibility for users.
+Keeping in mind good User Experience Design (UXD), I have created a fully responsive and modern three-page website with excellent accessibility for users.
 Some of the key features include:

 - __Navigation Bar (Header)__